SquareSquash/web/doc/README_FOR_APP.md

 and workers.

-If you are running Squash in a non-thread-safe (or multithreading-unfriendly) environment, you can use Resque instead.
+If you are running Squash in a non-thread-safe (or multithreading-unfriendly) environment, you can use Sidekiq or Resque instead.
 If you want to use some other backgrounding library, you can easily write your own adapter.
 All threaded code is invoked using {BackgroundRunner.run}, which then uses the settings in the `concurrency.yml` Configoro file to invoke the correct module under `lib/background_runner`.
 The default is to use {BackgroundRunner::Multithread}, which uses the {Multithread} module to execute the task in its own thread.
 You can edit the YAML file and switch the background runner to Resque, or implement